dziaoure/ai-ml-ucberkeley/practicl-application-2/README.md

 ## 3. Data Preparation

-The initial analysis of the dataset revealed that there were significant outliers in the price column.
-For instance, the maximum price was $3,736,929,000, and the standard deviation was 12,182,280.
+The initial analysis of the dataset revealed that there were significant outliers in the `price` column.
+For instance, the maximum price was $3,736,929,000, and the standard deviation was $12,182,280.

 To confirm the presence of outliers, a scatter plot of the data was created, as shown below.